 3. The Booking Process – is Kiwi OK to book?

-It is quite rare to be willing to pay more just because the app or website looks cool.
+Back to the website; it is quite rare to be willing to pay more just because the app or website looks cool.
+Right?!

 So, let’s talk about the elephant in the room: